THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-The bottom line is, pick the allocation of spending categories that makes the most sense for you.
+The bottom line is to pick the allocation of spending categories that makes the most sense for you.

 #7.
 The Line-Item Budget

-The line-item budgeting method is often perfect for those who are just getting into budgeting and want to make sure that they’re using their income responsibly.
+The line-item budgeting method is often perfect for those just getting into budgeting and want to ensure they’re using their income responsibly.

-A line-item budget is one in which you create a typical budget featuring all of the categories that you can anticipate putting money towards on a monthly basis.
+A line-item budget is one in which you create a typical budget featuring all the categories you can anticipate putting money towards every month.

-Once you have this budget established, you will then list your expenses through software such as Excel, and keep an eye on your spending over time.
+Once established, you will list your expenses through software such as Excel and keep an eye on your spending over time.

 Then, you can use this past information to see if you’re spending more than you should be and adjust accordingly over time.

-This type of budget is easy to create and manage for the average person.
+This budget is easy to create and manage for the average person.

-However, this type of budgeting method doesn’t take into account things like savings and investments, which means that it can be easy to end up setting aside too much money for non-essentials like entertainment or miscellaneous spending.
+However, this type of budgeting method doesn’t consider things like savings and investments, which means that it can be easy to end up setting aside too much money for non-essentials like entertainment or miscellaneous spending.

-As long as you put a greater emphasis on including these items into your budget, you should be able to navigate this budgeting method relatively easily.
+As long as you put a greater emphasis on including these items into your spending plan, you should be able to navigate this budgeting method relatively easily.

 #8.
 Half Payment Budget

-The half payment budget came about when people started to get paid twice a week as opposed to weekly.
+The half payment budget came about when people started to get paid twice a month instead of weekly.